-Any CIL instalment policy (if adopted) reflected in assumed timings of payme ents.
-Development Finance costs appropriate to the A standardised approach will generally / be finance type of proposal, reflecting that adopted to finance costs which should be finance costs vary throughout the appropriate to the type of proposal. development period, with the • The viability model should reflect that f inance majority of interest costs typically costs vary throughout the developmen t period, incurred during construction and with the majority of interest costs typic ally bearing in mind the assumed land incurred during construction. purchases timing(s) Other A statement to verify accuracy of information submitted/ (see paragraph 2.15 for or more details) Other information requested by the Council having regard to the specific application ition Depending on individual site circumstances further information may be required, this may include: Developers market analysis report; Developers market analysis report, Details of company overheads; Copy of financing offer/ letter; Copy of cost plan; Board report on scheme; Letter from auditors concerning land values and write offs; Sensitivity analysis showing different assumption options (e.g. low, medium and high scenarios).
-5
+Other A statement to verify accuracy of information submitted/ (see paragraph 2.15

+for more details)

+Other information requested by the District Council having regard to the

+specific application

+Depending on individual site circumstances further information may be

+required, this may include:

+o Developers market analysis report;

+o Details of company overheads;

+o Copy of financing offer/ letter;

+o Copy of cost plan;

+o Board report on scheme;

+o Letter from auditors concerning land values and write offs;

+o Sensitivity analysis showing different assumption options (e.g. low, medium

+and high scenarios).

 - A. GDV Gross Development Value is determined by assessing the total value of a development based on the value of the individual uses within the development.
 This is derived from the sales values of any units to be sold and the rental value of any units to be rented which are capitalised using a 'yield', to give an overall capital value (including ground rents).
 Development values adopted within VAs are typically determined based on current day figures at the time of determination. - B. BCIS The RICS Building Cost Information Service is a publically available (subscription) source of cost information which can be used in VAs.
 The selection of BCIS values must correctly reflect the specific nature, location and size of proposal, and be justified to show that an appropriate and reasoned approach has been taken in estimating the costs.
-In such instances where costs are agreed by the Council, this would be an acceptable basis of cost inputs as part of a review mechanism, linked to the Tender Price Index (TPI) (a measure of the movement of prices).
+In such instances where costs are agreed by the District Council, this would be an acceptable basis of cost inputs as part of a review mechanism, linked to the Tender Price Index (TPI) (a measure of the movement of prices).